bilumum/react-messaging/README.md

 ### `Backend`

-You need to download and run [this](https://github.com/bilumum/messaging-services) nodejs backend in order to run this application.
+You need to download and run [this](https://github.com/bilumum/messaging-services) nodejs server in order to run this application.

 ## Running Example (Video)